aviveliyahu/Machine-Learning-Credit-Approval/README.md

 In order to make sure that the results are correct and we didnt have just proper luck for splitting test and train data, we tested each model 10 times (each iteration we randomly split the train and test data) and re-fit the models again to provide more accurate and real results for each model.
 Some columns were strings so we had to transform them into a vector so we would be able to fit the models the data without losing important information. we used OneHotEncoder and StringIndexer in order to do so.
 After that we combined it all into one long vector.

-Since we have many models, and each time we had to use OneHotEncoder to solve the tring columns, we used Pipeline technique to do it automatically each iteration.
+Since we have many models, and each time we had to use OneHotEncoder to solve the string columns, we used Pipeline technique to do it automatically each iteration.
 After doing so, we saved each model's data in order to create a confusion matrix - later on we transformed it into a dataframe and combined them into one big dataframe.

 The dataframe we created helped us to give insights about the models, and choose the most effective model in our case of credit approval (considering that we need to make sure the accuracy is one of the most important parameters).